- Visualize and present data

 Color

-You can also drag and drop a Measure to the Color channel.
+Measures can also be added to the Color channel by dragging and dropping or using the type ahead search.
 This will produce a color gradient with the minimum and maximum values of that Measure based on the grouping in your visualization.

 Size